 My love for fennel would usually mean that if I found a recipe that had fennel as an ingredient, I would give it a try.
 I have already shared a few with all of you, including this amazing recipe for Grilled Chicken with Fennel.

-Today, I am thrilled to share this very simple grilled vegetable recipe.
-As was mentioned, it is great as a side dish for fish or chicken.
-But the sky is the limit as far as how you can use grilled fennel in salads or as part of a main dish.
+It is great as a side dish for fish or chicken.
+But the sky is the limit as far as how you can use grilled fennel in salads or as part of the main dish.

-If you have made this grilled fennel recipe, I would love to hear about it in the comments below and be sure to rate the recipe!
+★★★★★ If you have made this fennel recipe, I would love to hear about it in the comments below and be sure to rate the recipe!

 Grilled Fennel Recipe